 New York City-based Cinelimite Inc. is a 501(c)(3) non-profit media arts organization dedicated to exhibiting, distributing, and restoring repertory Brazilian Cinema.
 The underlying goal behind our work is to create opportunities for cultural exchange between the U.S. and Brazil.

 New York City and Bahia-based Cinelimite Inc. (“Limite”) is a 501(c)(3) non-profit media arts organization dedicated to expanding the presence of Brazilian Cinema in the United States and beyond.
 There are countless pearls throughout Brazilian cinema history that are just waiting to be discovered by international audiences – our mission is to make that a reality.
-Limite provides an online platform for newly translated classic and contemporary Brazilian films, while providing engaging supplementary material such as written essays, video essays, interviews, lists, and even podcasts.
+Cinelimite provides an online platform for newly translated classic and contemporary Brazilian films, while providing engaging supplementary material such as written essays, video essays, interviews, lists, and even podcasts.